bwa55221/de10_nano/README.md

 ### Copy FPGA .sof file to Work Directory
 Copy desired FPGA image to the work directory.

+### Bootscript Generation
+* A bootscript can be added to the FAT partition of the SD card image being created.
+More details on this here: https://github.com/zangman/de10-nano/blob/master/docs/Creating-a-Bootscript.md
+* The bootscript can be used to modify environment variables that are/were set with the extlinux configuration file, load mmc / fpga, modify hardware registers prior to boot.
+A bootscript is required if you plan on using the SDRAM bridge since this needs to have hardare registers written while the SDRAM bridge is held in a reset state (after FPGA program but before HPS boot).

 ### Create SD Card Image
 Update the SD card image generation script with the filename of the FPGA load.
 The SD card image generation script is located in the top level of this repo:
 ```
 ~/de10_nano/create_sdcard_image.sh
 ```
-* A bootscript can be added to the FAT partition of the SD card image being created.
-More details on this here: https://github.com/zangman/de10-nano/blob/master/docs/Creating-a-Bootscript.md

 Insert an SD Card into the build maching and run the script for writing the SD card image:
 ```